sgflores/simple-banking-app/README.md

 **Step 6:** Now we can access the web in this url

 `http://localhost:3000/` or it with a different port depending in your machine

+### TESTING
+Currently API testing is only available.
+You can test the application by going into the api directory and run the following command

+`$ cd api`

+`$ composer test`

+### NOTE:
+Authentication **IS NOT** in the scope of this assignment.
+Getting the transactions list with the request `GET /accounts/<id>/transactions` is not a security hole.